sonumalik13/random-string-generator/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+A simple, fast, and beautifully designed Random String Generator built using JavaScript/React with a clean and user-friendly UI.

+This tool allows users to generate random strings based on customizable options such as:

+Features
+Generate random strings instantly
+Choose the string length (Min-8)
+Include:
+  Uppercase letters (A–Z)
+  Lowercase letters (a–z)
+  Numbers (0–9)
+  Special characters (!@#$ etc.)
+Clean UI and responsive design

+🛠 Tech Stack

+React
+Tailwind